Factorization homology of topological manifolds: Homology theories for topological manifolds

 In the subsequent sections, we will be solely concerned with the homology theories of Definition \ref{exc}.
-There do, however, exist very interesting functors in $\Fun^\ot(\mfld_n, \cC^\ot)$ which do not satisfy the $\ot$-excision property.
-In \cite{qcloops}, we were particularly concerned with one such construction: given a stack $X$ over $k$, one can define a functor $\mfld_n \ra {\sf Stacks}\ra \m_k$ given by sending a manifold $M$ to the cotensor with $X$, $M\rightsquigarrow X^M$, and then taking sheaf cohomology.
-In the case of the $M=S^1$ the circle, this gives the Hochschild homology of $X$: $\cO(X^{S^1})\simeq \hh_*(X)$.
+There do, however, exist very interesting functors in $\Fun^\ot(\mfld_n, \cV)$ which do not satisfy the $\ot$-excision property.
+In \cite{qcloops} the authors were particularly concerned with one such construction: given a stack $X$ over $k$, one can define a functor $\mfld_n \ra {\sf Stacks}\ra \m_k$ given by sending a manifold $M$ to the cotensor with $X$, $M\rightsquigarrow X^M$, and then taking sheaf cohomology of the structure sheaf of this stack.
+In the case of the circle, $M=S^1$, this gives the Hochschild homology of $X$: $\cO(X^{S^1})\simeq \hh_*(X)$.
 As soon as $X$ is nonaffine, this construction will generically fail to satisfy $\ot$-excision.
 While the cotensor only depends on the homotopy type of $M$, as we shall see in Proposition \ref{tensor}, it has a more refined generalization taking as input a derived stack defined over $n$-disk algebras, rather than commutative algebras, as in \cite{thez}.